strivn/health_steps_counter_member/readme.md

 The member script reads exported Apple Health Data, seek for step count data, and create a differentially private dataset to share with the aggregator datasites.

-Dependent on Syftbox, see: https://syftbox-documentation.openmined.org
+Built on top of Syftbox, see: https://syftbox-documentation.openmined.org

-Steps to install:
+## Steps to Install
 1. Run `syftbox app install strivn/health_steps_counter_member`
 2. Export data from Apple Health (go to Apple Health, profile, export data)
 3. Save it on your local device